About

 Live USB

-The steps to create a bootable USB containing the Arch Linux ISO.
+Creating a bootable USB containing the ISO

 ls -l /dev/disk/by-id/usb-*